mpilarwil/Bellabeat/README.md

 # Bellabeat
 ## Data source: https://www.kaggle.com/datasets/arashnic/fitbit
-### Goal: Analyse data from smart devices to understand consumer use of smart device
+### Goal: Analysis of data from smart devices to understand how consumers use their smart devices.